 - The physical equipment needed is the racket, ball, correct shoes, and comfortable sporting attire

 In terms of the strokes, the key fundamental stroke is the forehand.
 This is the most commonly used stroke in playing tennis.
 There are different grips to learn, including the semi-western grip, the western grip, the eastern grip, and the continental grip.
-Having a strong grasp on the eastern grip is best in setting up the fundamentals of a tennis game.
+Having a strong grasp on the semi-western and eastern grip is best in setting up the fundamentals of a tennis game.
 Other grips are used for the backhand, the tennis serve, volleys, and being able to hit the ball with spin.

 When it comes to physical fitness, there are many elements of conditioning that need to be taken into consideration.
 These include flexibility, agility, speed, stamina, and coordination.
 Without some work on these fundamentals in the early days of playing tennis, keeping up with the pace of new opponents will prove more challenging.